 The Master is also quite durable, courtesy of cutting-edge materials used in its construction.
 The unicycle’s solid and sturdy build ensures a safe and stable ride even at higher speeds.

 The Master is equipped with a large, vibrant LCD screen, while an ultra-bright matrix display adorns the handlebar of the S22 Eagle.
 Both these displays provide all the essential information to the riders, including speed, battery life, and temperature.

 The adjustable LED headlights (5W*8) on the S22 are a game-changing innovation that allows riders to adjust the light angles for up to 15 degrees.
-The ewheel also features a LED rear light and integrated turn signals.
+The wheel also features an LED rear light and integrated turn signals.

-There isn’t that much difference between the two ewheels when it comes to tire size.
+There isn’t that much difference between the two EUCs when it comes to tire size.
 Both these electric unicycles come with high-quality 2.75*14 tires that offer unmatched road grip and supreme control.

 The Begode Master has CNC machined spiked pedals to offer better grip to the riders.
-The ewheel can navigate through the tightest corners and bends, thanks to the footrest clearance of 220mm.
+The EUC can navigate through the tightest corners and bends, thanks to the footrest clearance of 220mm.

 The Begode Master and the KingSong S22 are available at freemotionshop.com for 3299$- 3499$ Aproximately C$4,499.